 Metrigraphics, a process development and manufacturing resource for ultra-miniature passive circuits and structures, announced it has launched advanced 3D electroforming services.
 These services are an ideal solution for OEMs looking to integrate complex multilevel structures manufactured at an almost atomic level of precision — and who also require high repeatability and high yield.

-Metrigraphics announced it has developed an advanced process for creating high aspect ratio three-dimensional microstructures.
-Precision electroforming can create three-dimensional, single or complex, multi-layer microstructures.
-Geometric options are unlimited.
-Electroformed structures can include micro nozzles, slits, micro screen, micro mesh, encoder disks, embossing tools, and more.
+Metrigraphics announced it has developed an advanced process for creating high aspect ratio components and microstructures.
+Precision electroforming can create dimensional, multi-layer microstructures with geometric options that are unlimited.
+Electroformed structures can include micro nozzles, clips, slits, micro screen, micro mesh, encoder disks, embossing tools, and more.

 Metrigraphics, a process development and manufacturing resource for ultra-miniature, passive circuits and structures, announced it is now routinely achieving one-micron resolution in the photolithography service.